pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      associators   Get the classes associated with a class. delete        Delete a class.
+      associators   List the classes associated with a class. delete        Delete a class.
-      enumerate     Get the top classes or subclasses of a class in a namespace. find          Get the classes with matching class names on the WBEM... get           Get a class.
+      enumerate     List the top classes or subclasses of a class in a... find          List the classes with matching class names on the server. get           Get a class.
-      invokemethod  Invoke a method on a class. references    Get the classes referencing a class. tree          Get the subclass or superclass inheritance tree of a class.
+      invokemethod  Invoke a method on a class. references    List the classes referencing a class. tree          Show the subclass or superclass inheritance tree of a class.

 .. _`pywbemcli class associators --help`: